AdobeDocs/commerce-extensibility/src/pages/events/consume-events-examples/runtime-action-commerce-callback.md

 # Runtime Action with a Callback to Commerce

-This example provides sample code for a runtime action that can consume a Commerce event and make an API call back to Commerce to obtain more information before sending data to a third-party system.
+This example provides sample code for a runtime action that can consume an Adobe Commerce event and make an API call back to Commerce to obtain more information before sending data to a third-party system.

 ## Runtime action example code

-Below is a JavaScript code sample that could be used to create a runtime action for consuming `observer.sales_order_save_after` events.
+You could use the following JavaScript code sample to create a runtime action for consuming `observer.sales_order_save_after` events.

 ```js
 const { Core } = require('@adobe/aio-sdk')